How to Use Vinegar and Baking Soda in the Garden, for Baking and Cleaning

 Using Vinegar for Baking

 When baking brown and white soda bread, buttermilk and baking soda are normally used as leavening (raising ) agents.
 If you don't have any buttermilk to hand, vinegar is a good alternative.
-Use 5 desert spoons stirred into 12 fluid ounces (US) / 350 ml of whole milk.
+Use 5 desert spoons stirred into 12 fluid ounces (US) / 350 ml of whole milk as a basis for making soda bread.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.